With persistence, Scoopi offers following benefits.

 The data parsed by priceTask are stored but not the snapshotTask as persist/data is false for that task.

-The next chapter describes spliting the lengthy defintions into multiple files for easy maintainance.
+The next chapter describes splitting the lengthy definitions into multiple files for easy maintenance.